tegacodes/p5.js-education/tutorials/p5-editor/getting-started-webeditor.md

 ##Adding Libraries

-- There are three ways to add extra libraries to your sketch.
+- There are three ways to use extra libraries in your sketch.
- 	- In the index.html file, add links to the CDN versions of the library
+ 	- In the index.html file, add links to the online [CDN versions](http://www.jsdelivr.com/) of the library
 	- Use the first dropdown arrow in the project folder and select add file.
-Drag and drop your libary files in this popup.
+Drag and drop your libary files in the popup.
 	- Using the same popup, a new empty file can be created.
 You can type/paste your library code there.